Last updated on August 30, 2020

 Why is Blockchain Important

-Most people’s knowledge of blockchain starts and ends with bitcoin.
+Some people think blockchain technology starts and ends with bitcoin.
+No way!

 Why is Blockchain Important?

 First, let me define blockchain: A blockchain is a digital series of encrypted bits of information (called blocks) that form a chain.
 The encrypted blocks store and exchange data securely.